Tribune Tower: Post-opening

 On April 11, 2006, the McCormick Tribune Freedom Museum opened, occupying two stories of the building, including the previous location of high-end gift store Hammacher Schlemmer.
 The museum closed this location on March 1, 2009, and redirected its efforts to become an online museum.

 Tribune Tower has participated in Chicago Architecture Foundation's event Open House Chicago every year, starting in 2011.
 This annual opportunity allows visitors to tour the interior of the building for free.

 The Chicago Tribune, the building's main tenant since it opened, moved out in June 2018, in order for the building to be converted to condos.
-The conversion of the building is set to cost more than $500 million.
+The conversion of the building was reported to cost more than $500 million.
 The conversion has run into some legal troubles regarding the sign: the Chicago Tribune contends that the sign is their intellectual property, so it can not remain on the building, but the developers stated that they had a contractual agreement to buy the sign for one dollar.
 Col. Robert R. McCormick's former iconic office on the 24th floor will be turned into offices.
-In the former parking lot for Tribune Tower, there are plans to build Tribune Tower East, a super-tall skyscraper that would become the city's second-tallest.
+In the former parking lot for Tribune Tower, there are plans to build Tribune East Tower, a super-tall skyscraper that would become the city's second-tallest.

 In 2025, the investment firm North American Real Estate bought the Tribune Tower's retail space.